-The total assets of the unconsolidated structured entity held by the Group, the carrying amount of the items recognized in the consolidated financial statements, the maximum loss exposure, and the losses from the unconsolidated structured entity are as follows.
-The maximum loss exposure includes the amount of investment recognized in the consolidated financial statements and the amount that is likely to be confirmed in the future when satisfies certain conditions by contracts such as purchase arrangements, credit offerings.
-As of December 31, 2019 and 2020, the purchase commitment amount is 2,264,510 million Won and 4,266,319 million Won, respectively.
+The total assets of the unconsolidated structured entity held by the Group, the carrying amount of the items recognized in the financial statements, the maximum loss exposure, and the losses from the unconsolidated structured entity are as follows.
+The maximum loss exposure includes the amount of investment recognized in the financial statements and the amount that is likely to be confirmed in the future when satisfies certain conditions by contracts such as purchase arrangements, credit offerings.